 Suspension of disbelief

-The temporary acceptance as believable of events or characters that would ordinarily be seen as incredible.
+To 'suspend disbelief' is to temporarily accept as believable of events or characters that would ordinarily be seen as incredible.
 This is usually to allow an audience to appreciate works of literature or drama that are exploring unusual ideas.

-This term was coined by Samuel Taylor Coleridge in 1817 with the publication of his Biographia literaria or biographical sketches of my literary life and opinions:
+'Suspension of disbelief' was coined by Samuel Taylor Coleridge in 1817 with the publication of his Biographia literaria or biographical sketches of my literary life and opinions:

 "In this idea originated the plan of the 'Lyrical Ballads'; in which it was agreed, that my endeavours should be directed to persons and characters supernatural, or at least romantic, yet so as to transfer from our inward nature a human interest and a semblance of truth sufficient to procure for these shadows of imagination that willing suspension of disbelief for the moment, which constitutes poetic faith."